kedro-org/kedro-website/README.md

 ## What is this?

-A repository for the official home of Kedro (kedro.org).
+A repository for the official home of [Kedro](https://kedro.org/).

+## Technology

+Built with Next.js.
+Blog content powered by Contentful.